Cemetery History

 Confession schedule can be found in the bulletin OR by clicking here: Monthly Calendar For those who are hesitant to worship in person, Fr.
 David is available to meet with you, either at home or in church, to participate in the Sacraments of Holy Confession and Communion.
 Please email or call Fr.
 David to set up an appointment.

-General Confession will be held on the first and third Saturdays of every month.
+General Confession will resume on Saturday June 7th.
+It is held on the first and third Saturdays of every month.
 You are NOT required to attend twice per month - only once - and if you are in need of a private confession, Fr.
 David is available on Saturday evenings, starting at 6PM.

 FOOD CARD PROGRAM : Food cards are available for various supermarket chains after Divine Liturgy, and do not cost any more than the face value of the card.
 The church receives a percentage as a free fundraiser!
 See Judy Znaiden in church or at jznaiden@optonline.net.